 If you’re new to cannabis and are having a hard time figuring out where to start, than this guide is for you.
 There are tons of options in the legal market and it can be tough to figure out the right one for you & your specific needs.

-What it is: Good ol’ fashioned cannabis in its bud form.
-It’s still the standard and we have a menu with tons of options in addition to offering pre-rolled joints.
+What it is: The cannabis plant we all know and love in bud form.
+It’s still the standard and we have a menu with a large variety of different strains in addition to offering pre-rolled joints.

 Who it’s for: Everyone who can stand a little smoke in their lungs.
-With so many varieties available, you can fine tune your high, or even get low-dosage flower to keep it mellow.
-Roll it into a joint, grind it into a bowl, use it for baking, stuff it in a one-hitter or load it into a bong if you’re feeling like you missed out on a classic college experience.
+With so many varieties available, you can fine tune your high.
+There are low-dosage flower options availavle if you’re looking to keep it mellow.
+Roll it into a joint, grind it into a bowl, use it for baking, or load it into a bong!

-What they are: Extremely concentrated cannabis compounds.
-They come in lots of different forms, from wax to the brittle “shatter” to the buttery “badder.”
-All these fall under the category of what people call “dabs.”
-A dab is way more intense: You might get up to 85 percent THC per hit, compared to 15 to 25 percent you get by smoking cannabis.
-You need a special dabbing rig and a butane blowtorch, like the one used for creme brûlée, to use them.
+What they are: Extremely concentrated cannabis extracts.
+They come in lots of different forms, from live resin to hash to wax to shatter to badder; all these fall under the category of what people call “dabs.”
+A dab is more intense than smoking traditional flower: you might get up to 85 percent THC per hit, compared to 15 to 25 percent you get by smoking flower.
+You need a special “dab rig” or “nectar collector” and a butane blowtorch to properly consume cannabis concentrates.

-What they are: Cannabis baked or cooked into snack items, or mixed into other foods.
-THC and CBD are fat-soluble, which means any fat can hold them, like butter, or coconut oil for vegan edibles.
-Thanks to the magic of oils, basically any food can be drizzled or mixed with cannabis now.
+What they are: Cannabis infused foods.
+THC and CBD are fat-soluble, which means any fat can hold them, like butter, or coconut oil.
+Because of the vast range of infusion & cooking methods, basically any food can be infused with cannabis now.

 What they are: Cannabis-infused products absorbed through the skin, including lotions, balms, oils, body washes, patches and body rubs.